Exhumation and reburial of Richard III of England: DNA evidence

 After the exhumation the emphasis shifted from the excavation to laboratory analysis of the bones.
 Ashdown-Hill had used genealogical research to track down matrilineal descendants of Anne of York, Richard's older sister, whose matrilineal line of descent is extant through her daughter Anne St Leger.
 Academic Kevin Schürer subsequently traced a second individual in the same line.

 Ashdown-Hill's research came about as a result of a challenge in 2003 to provide a DNA sequence for Richard's sister Margaret, to identify bones found in her burial place, the Franciscan priory church in Mechelen, Belgium.
 He tried to extract a mitochondrial DNA sequence from a preserved hair from Edward IV held by the Ashmolean Museum in Oxford, but the attempt proved unsuccessful, owing to degradation of the DNA.
 Ashdown-Hill turned instead to genealogical research to identify an all-female-line descendant of Cecily Neville, Richard's mother.
 After two years he found that a British-born woman who had emigrated to Canada after World War II, Joy Ibsen (née Brown), was a direct descendant of Richard's sister, Anne of York, and therefore Richard's 16th generation great-niece.
 Ibsen's mitochondrial DNA was tested and found to belong to mitochondrial DNA Haplogroup J, which by deduction should be Richard's mitochondrial DNA haplogroup.
 The mtDNA obtained from Ibsen showed that the Mechelen bones were not those of Margaret.

 Joy Ibsen, a retired journalist, died in 2008, leaving three children: Michael, Jeff, and Leslie.
-On 24 August 2012, her son Michael (born in Canada in 1957, a cabinet maker based in London, England) gave a mouth-swab sample to the research team to compare with samples from the human remains found at the excavation.
-Analysts found a mitochondrial DNA match among the exhumed skeleton, Michael Ibsen, and a second direct maternal line descendant, who shares a relatively rare mitochondrial DNA sequence, mitochondrial DNA haplogroup J1c2c.
+On 24 August 2012, her son Michael (born in Canada in 1957, a cabinet maker residing in London, England) gave a mouth-swab sample to the research team to compare with samples from the human remains found at the excavation.
+Analysts found a mitochondrial DNA match among the exhumed skeleton, Michael Ibsen, and a second direct maternal line descendant, who shares a relatively rare mitochondrial DNA sequence, haplogroup J1c2c.

-The other living female-line relative of Richard III is Wendy Duldig, an Australian resident in England and a 19th generation descendant of Anne of York.
+One other living female-line relative of Richard III is Wendy Duldig, an Australian resident in England and a 19th generation descendant of Anne of York.
 Duldig, who has no surviving children, is connected to the Ibsen family through Anne's granddaughter Catherine Constable, née Manners.
 Descendants of Constable, including one of Duldig's ancestors, reportedly emigrated to New Zealand.
 Duldig's mitochondrial DNA is reportedly a close match, i.e., it features one mutation.